QB corner: Q&A with Matt Ryan

-Here’s what Falcons quarterback Matt Ryan had to say about the Seahawks, his team’s opponent in the season opener, which is set for 1 p.m.
-Sunday at Mercedes-Benz Stadium:
+Here’s what Falcons quarterback Matt Ryan had to say about the Cowboys, his team’s opponent at 1 p.m.
+Sunday at AT&T Stadium in Arlington, Texas:

 --